MuafiraThasni/Take-Home-Assignment/README.md

 ## Solution Methodology

 My solution proposes a two stage algorithm with order clustering first and then vehicle routing optimization.
 Vehicle grouping is based on it's starting position.
 For convinience of usage, the term 'depot' is used to indicate vehicle's starting location. ( Assuming there are multiple vehicle depots for this logistics, in which vehicle's are waiting for the delivery orders).
-Genetic algorithm in combination of Clarke-Wright algorithm is used for vehicle routing optimization, for each groups.
+Genetic algorithm in combination of Clarke-Wright algorithm is used for vehicle routing optimization, for each groups[(MDPDPRS)](https://doi.org/10.1155/2021/5182989)

 **Order Clustering**